Fort Richmond (Maine)

-Fort Richmond was a Massachusetts colonial fort near present-day Richmond Village, Maine.
+Fort Richmond was a Massachusetts colonial fort in present-day Richmond, Maine.

 History

 The Pejepscot Proprietors and the Massachusetts Bay Colony built the fort in around 1720 on the western bank of the Kennebec River in response to Indian raids which eventually led to Dummer's War.
 Named for Ludovic Stewart, 1st Duke of Richmond, the fort included a blockhouse, trading post, chapel, officers' and soldiers' quarters, all surrounded by a palisade.

 Captain Joseph Heath (military officer), Edward Shove, John Oulton, Captain Jabez Bradbury, Captain John Minot and Captain Joseph Bane (Bean) were the commanders of the fort.
 William Lithgow (judge) and Arthur Noble were also commanders of the fort by 1746.
 (Lithgow married Noble's daughter.)